LevelUpMarketers/trying-to-adult-rva-2025/docs/RecurringBilling.md

 member views the **Billing & Membership Info** tab.
 If the gateway reports a problem, the member's `membership_level` is temporarily set to `free` and `subscription_status` is set to `paymentproblem`.
-The dashboard then displays a message prompting the user to update their billing details.
+The dashboard then displays a subscription issue notice with full billing and address fields plus a link to purchase a new membership.
 When new payment information is submitted the plugin attempts to retry the failed charge immediately—on success the stored membership level and `subscription_status` return to `active`.

 ## Converting Past Transactions